- Realtek Audio Manager can go missing for some users in Windows 10 due to build updates or sound driver changes.

 Some users have posted on support forums about the Realtek HD Audio Manager not showing in Windows.

-Those users can’t find the Realtek HD Audio Manager on the taskbar, system tray, or even Control Panel.
-That issue can typically arise after Windows 10 build updates or sound driver changes.
+Those users can’t find the Realtek HD Audio Manager on the taskbar, system tray, or even Control Panel, so they can’t make any advanced audio adjustments.

-How can I fix a missing HD Audio Manager?
+- How can I fix Realtek HD Audio Manager missing on Windows 11?

 1. Enable Realtek HD Audio Manager on the Startup tab

-2. Select the Display icon in notification area option
+2. Select the Display icon in the notification area option

 - Press the Windows key + R hotkey.